apache/apisix-website/website/blog/2021/08/17/interview-airwallex.md

 **Q: What scenarios is Apache APISIX used in?
 What problems have been solved?**

-**Yang Lee**: We use Apache APISIX as a core component of our microservice gateway model, which is deployed at the edge of the network to provide common gateway functionality for all traffic coming into Airwallex, solving problems such as
+**Yang**: We use Apache APISIX as a core component of our microservice gateway model, which is deployed at the edge of the network to provide common gateway functionality for all traffic coming into Airwallex, solving problems such as

 - Data sovereignty issues: Data sovereignty is a very critical regulatory requirement for financial infrastructures that operate across borders.
 To this end, we developed a regulatory compliant dynamic routing plug-in using the Apache APISIX dynamic upstream selection feature.
 Dynamic routing can intelligently select upstreams for request distribution based on the characteristics of user requests, abstracting the complex multi-data center collaboration problem from the service layer to the gateway layer.
 Dynamic routing essentially has to answer two questions: How to group upstreams?
 How to match requests with groupings.

 - Microservice Isolation: Airwallex wants the engineering teams of each microservice to have autonomous control over their own services, effectively reducing the cost of communication and coordination and improving engineering effectiveness.
 This architectural concept requires that infrastructure components shared by teams, such as API Gateway, support multi-tenant isolation.
 While ensuring the robustness and cost control of the whole system, it allows business teams to configure and extend the gateway functions according to their own needs, maintaining the independence of microservice teams and services.

-- Tenant-level flow restriction: In a multi-tenant environment, the traffic characteristics of each tenant are different.
+- Tenant-level flow limit: In a multi-tenant environment, the traffic characteristics of each tenant are different.
 The same flow restriction for different tenants cannot meet the business needs, and tenant-level flow restriction can do more appropriate flow restriction based on user characteristics.

 - Tenant-level whitelisting: In a multi-tenant environment, each tenant's access IP is different.
 Single whitelist control cannot meet the needs of tenant-level security management.
 Tenant-level whitelisting allows each tenant to control its own whitelist and not worry about other users in the whitelist accessing its own resources.